UriShX/Nuxt_esp32_web-ble_wifi_config/README.md

 - [Vuelidate](https://vuelidate.js.org/) was used to ensure SSID and password fields are not blank before passing the credentials to the device.
 - [Material design icons](https://material.io/resources/icons/?style=baseline) were used throughout, for ease of use in development, through [nuxt-material-icons](https://github.com/anteriovieira/nuxt-material-design-icons).

-##### _Other_
+#### _Configuring the app_

+- App uses the UUIDs Bernd Giesecke's used in his original app to maintain backward compatibility.
+- App searches only for devices with a name that starts with "ESP32", and does not display other devices.
+  - The UUIDs and callbacks used by [espconfig.js](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/assets/espconfig.js) are set in [Navbar.vue](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/components/Navbar.vue).
 - [geo_spoof.js](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/static/geo_spoof.js) is used to prevent the BLE connection from asking permission to use geolocation services. _App still requests location services on Android_.
+  - Android v.
+6.0 and above requires `ACCESS_COARSE_LOCATION` to be allowed,and `geo_spoof.js` is an attempt to mitigate that by providing a false location in order for the app to work even when geolocation cannot be found by the Android device.
+More info about this subject can be found in [this dicussion on stackoverflow.com](https://stackoverflow.com/questions/33045581/location-needs-to-be-enabled-for-bluetooth-low-energy-scanning-on-android-6-0).
+I have not tested it on this particular app, but have used this method with success to control a servo over BLE in a basement with no GPS reception for [another web app](https://github.com/UriShX/ESP32_fader).
 - [navigatorCheck.js](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/assets/navigatorCheck.js) contains the method used to check the users' OS and browser for compatibilty with the web-bluetooth standard.
-- App uses the UUIDs Bernd Giesecke's used in his original app to maintain backward compatibility.
-- App searches only for devices with a name that starts with "ESP32", and does not display other devices.
+  - Disabling a "No JavaScript" alert and checking browser and OS for compatibilty is done in [Compatibility.vue](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/components/Compatibility.vue).

 ## TODO

-- Check geolocation spoofing.
+- [ ] Check geolocation spoofing.
 Android still requests turning on location services, and in testing returns the function from [geo_spoof.js](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/static/geo_spoof.js).
 Not sure if the values are accepted by the navigator.
+This should be checked in an environment where geolocation is not available, such as a basement.
-- Make app progressive using [Nuxt PWA](https://pwa.nuxtjs.org/).
+- [ ] Make app progressive using [Nuxt PWA](https://pwa.nuxtjs.org/).
-- Setting up a device password and authentication scheme, so not everyone can get to the device and read passwords stored on it.
+- [ ] Setting up a device password and authentication scheme, so not everyone can get to the device and read passwords stored on it.
+  - The app automatically replaces

 ### Further goals: